Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Contact Information by County

-sides bright yellow to brassy green with 7 dark vertical bars; lighter belly and dark olive green back
+The sides are bright yellow to brassy green with 7 dark vertical bars.
+It has a lighter belly and dark olive green back.

-yellow perch are great fun to catch through the ice and tasty too; use ice jigs with plenty of flash
+Yellow Perch are fun to catch through the ice and tasty too; use ice jigs with plenty of flash.

-The yellow perch is essentially a lake inhabitant in Iowa and reaches its greatest abundance in the natural lakes.
-It is rarely found in large numbers in flowing water with the exception of the Mississippi River, where it is common in some localities.
-They are also found in a number of man-made recreational lakes and river impoundments in southern Iowa but seldom approach the abundance that occurs in natural lakes.
+The Yellow Perch lives in lakes in Iowa and reaches its greatest abundance in the natural lakes.
+It is rarely found in large numbers in flowing water with the exception of the Mississippi River, where it is common in some places.
+They are also found in some man-made recreational lakes and river impoundments in southern Iowa, but seldom approach the abundance found in natural lakes.

-The yellow perch is a beautiful as well as a hardy fish and quickly adapts itself to changes in environments.
-The sides of the yellow perch are bright yellow to brassy green, with seven dark, vertical bars.
+The Yellow Perch is a beautiful, as well as a hardy fish, and quickly adapts to changes in environments.
+The sides of the Yellow Perch are bright yellow to brassy green, with seven dark, vertical bars.
 The belly is lighter, and the back is a dark olive-green.
 There are no canine teeth on the jaws or roof of the mouth.
 The dorsal fin has 12 to 13 soft rays and 7 or 8 rays in the anal fin.
-Scales in the lateral line range in number from 57 to 62.
+Scales in the lateral line range from 57 to 62.
 The cheeks are covered with 8 to 10 rows of extended scales.
-The somewhat humpbacked appearance of the fish is due to the head being slightly concave above the eyes.
+The somewhat humpbacked look of the fish is due to the head being slightly concave above the eyes.

 Young perch school in or near weedy areas where food, such as cladocerns or insect larvae, is abundant.
-They are rather slow swimmers when young and must depend upon the aquatic plants for cover protection.
+They are rather slow swimmers when young and must depend on aquatic plants for cover protection.
 Heavy predation from most fish-eating fishes and birds is common.
-They are a valuable forage fish for walleye, northern pike and muskellunge in many Iowa lakes and to a more limited degree largemouth bass in some man-made lakes.
+They are a valuable forage fish for Walleye, Northern Pike and Muskellunge in many Iowa lakes and to a more limited degree Largemouth Bass in some man-made lakes.

-The world record yellow perch has proved to be a difficult record to top.
+The world record Yellow Perch has been difficult record to top.
 It was taken in 1865 from Cross Wicks Creek, New Jersey, and weighed an incredible 4 pounds, 3 ounces.
 The existing Iowa record stands at 1 pound, 15 ounces, and was taken in Spirit Lake.